jrenaud90/TidalPy/README.md

     * It is helpful to triage issues when they are made.
 If you think you know the severity of a bug or can provide any other *at-a-glance* context, consider adding a "label" (right-hand side of the github issue form) to the issue.

 ## License Information
-You are welcome to make a copy/fork of TidalPy and make modifications assuming the following conditions are met:
+You are welcome to copy/fork TidalPy and make modifications assuming the following conditions are met:
 * Links are included that point back to this [page](https://github.com/jrenaud90/TidalPy).
 * Any software derived from TidalPy must remain open-source and non-commercial.